Fort Ligonier

 This is the south facing retrenchment, which faces relatively smooth terrain.
 Three outworks were in front of this section of the fort.
 Next, we will walk through the gate.

-We just came through the gate at left.
-Here, we can see the outer retrenchment and the sqaure, bastioned fort.
+We just came through the gate at left through the outer retrenchment.
+The square, bastioned fort is on the right half of the panorama.
 Next, we will walk down to the Forbes Hut.

-The Forbes Hut is believed to be where the ailing Gen Forbes stayed.
-Some historians believe that he was dying from colon cancer.
+Forbes was seriously ill and delegated much of the work to his second in command, Col. Bouquet.
+The Forbes Hut is believed to be where the ailing Gen Forbes stayed and where he interrogated the prisoners that revealed French weakness.
+Some historians believe that Forbes was dying from stomach or colon cancer.
 Behind the hut, the outer retrenchment angles at 90 degrees and faces west.
 This section of the retrenchment is above the cliffs, and it features the East Battery and the West Battery, which we will see next.

 This is the entrance to the East Battery, which projects outward from the Outer Retrenchment.
 At left you can see the square fort, including its stockaded section along with a small part of its more substantially built section.